 In the following post you’re going to learn about 20 of the top SEO plugins for WordPress.
-These plugins will help you take care of things like on page/technical SEO, redirects, XML sitemaps, rank checking and much more.
+These plugins will help you take care of things like on page/technical SEO, redirects, XML sitemaps, link building, rank checking and much more.

 WordPress is the fastest growing and now most widely used content management system (CMS) available today but why is it so popular?

 This is partly due to the fact that you can do so much with WordPress that it allows users who have no coding experience to do some truly great things that would take a huge amount of time and effort without the use of a CMS.

 On a personal level, I am a WordPress fanatic, I’m not a developer or programmer but I have been tinkering about building websites for a good while now, all of which happen to use WordPress because it’s so flexible.